Tuning Language Models by Mixture-of-Depths Ensemble: Mixture-of-Depths Ensemble

-Directly combining the logits of late layers using the LM head can result in worse training loss at the start of tuning (Figure \ref{fig:intro_loss}).
-Previous works \citep{belrose2023eliciting} have attempted to learn an affine matrix $A_{\ell}$ to map hidden states of layer $\ell$ to the input space of the LM head.
-We aim to investigate more efficient adaptation methods while minimizing interference with model predictions and avoiding excessive additional trainable parameters.
+Directly combining the logits of late layers using the LM head can result in worse training loss at the start of tuning (Figure~\ref{fig:intro_loss}).
+Prior work \citep{belrose2023eliciting} learns a per-layer affine matrix $A_{\ell}$ mapping hidden states into the LM head's input space, but this adds many additional parameters.
+We seek a cheaper adaptation that interferes little with the model's predictions.

-Inspired by normalization studies in neural networks and the effectiveness of tuning the normalization module for domain adaptation \citep{zhao2023tuning}, we propose tuning an additional normalization module for each late layer as a simple yet powerful adaptation method.
-We set the additional normalization module $\mathcal{N}_k$ to match the architecture of the pretrained $\mathcal{N}_p$.
-For instance, in the LLaMA2 model \citep{llama2}, we follow the LayerNorm setting \citep{ba2016layer}.
-The learnable parameters in the normalization, $\gamma_{k}$ and $\beta_{k}$, are trained individually for each $k$-th late layer to ensure specific adaptation for each layer.
+Inspired by normalisation studies in neural networks and the effectiveness of tuning the normalisation module for domain adaptation \citep{zhao2023tuning}, we propose tuning an additional normalisation module for each late layer as a simple yet powerful adaptation method.
+We set the additional normalisation module $\mathcal{N}_k$ to match the architecture of the pretrained $\mathcal{N}_p$.
+For instance, in the LLaMA family \citep{llama2,llama3}, we follow the LayerNorm setting \citep{ba2016layer}.
+The learnable parameters in the normalisation, $\gamma_{k}$ and $\beta_{k}$, are trained individually for each $k$-th late layer to ensure specific adaptation for each layer.

-Following our assumption in \S \ref{sec:gate}, we treat each of the $k-1$ late layers (excluding the final layer) as smaller models, with the final layer as the larger model with the most predictive power.
-We use the final layer as the teacher model to supervise the output of earlier layers for adaptation.
-We define a teacher-enforced distillation loss that measures the difference between the predictions of the intermediate models and the final layer's predictions.
-The distillation loss is computed as the sum of the KL divergence between each intermediate layer's output distribution $P_i$ and the final layer's output distribution $P_n$:
+Following \S \ref{sec:gate}, we treat each of the $k-1$ earlier late layers as an initially weaker model and use the final layer as a teacher.
+A distillation loss pulls each earlier layer's output distribution $P_i$ towards the final distribution $P_n$, computed as the sum of their KL divergences:

 where $P_i$ is the output distribution of layer $i$, and $P_n$ is the output distribution of the final layer.
 The final loss is then the sum of the task loss and the distillation loss: